vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 Priolkar, A.K., *The Goa Inquisition*, New Delhi Reprint, 1991.

-*Qur’ān Majîd*, Text with translations into English, Hindi and Urdu, Rampur (U.P.), sixth reprint, 1976.
+*Qur’ān Majīd*, Text with translations into English, Hindi and Urdu, Rampur (U.P.), sixth reprint, 1976.

-Rahman, Abdur, *The Last Two Dynasties of the Shāhîs*, Delhi Reprint, 1988.
+Rahman, Abdur, *The Last Two Dynasties of the Shāhīs*, Delhi Reprint, 1988.

 Ram Swarup: *Understanding Islam through Hadis: Religious Faith or Fanaticism?*, Second Reprint, New Delhi, 1987.